 Where is the evidence that antlers aren’t safe?
 Is this something that we can look up online?

 Anecdotal evidence can be a tricky subject.
-And we do often caution people on this site against using anecdotal evidence only, to underpin important decisions about their dogs’ health
+And we do often caution our readers against using only anecdotal evidence, to underpin important decisions about their dogs’ health.

 That event might be the consumption of a particular drug, plant, or chemical.
 Or after the application of some form of alternative therapy or product such as ‘body wraps’ for example.